Abelheira

 Abelheira is a village in the Lourinhã Municipality of Portugal.

 Abelheira is one of the smallest villages in the Lourinhã Municipality.
 It has a recreation center, a café, a church and a cemetery.
 It also has a nearby beach.
 Though small, it is a very beautiful town, and most people there are farmers.

+There is also a dinosaur theme park.